David Ellsworth: Publications and media

 Ellsworth published the first article on hollow-form turning in Fine Woodworking magazine in 1979.
-He published an article on turning a pool cue under the pseudonym "Colorado Slim" in 1986.Ellsworth has written numerous tips, shop notes, and short articles for the publications of the American Association of Woodturners including American Woodturner magazine.
+He published an article on turning a pool cue under the pseudonym "Colorado Slim" in 1986.
+Ellsworth has written numerous tips, shop notes, and short articles for the publications of the American Association of Woodturners including American Woodturner magazine.

 In 2008, Ellsworth published the book "Ellsworth on Woodturning: How a Master Creates Bowls, Pots, and Vessels," offering insights into his techniques and philosophy.
 He has also produced instructional videos covering various aspects of woodturning, including tool use, shop setup, and hollow-form creation.

 Personal life

 Ellsworth met his wife, Wendy (Neel), an accomplished bead artist, in Colorado in 1975; they married in 1980.
 The couple resides in Weaverville, North Carolina, where they continue to engage in their respective artistic practices and collaborate on occasion.

+In 2025, Ellsworth would pass away from a short unspecified illness.
+Craig Edelbrock, a biographer and fellow woodworker, would establish the David Ellsworth Legacy Project in 2024; this project, made up of Dan Saal, Glenn Adamson, and Edelbrock, is currently responsible for archival and tributes to Ellsworth's life and woodturning legacy.
+Along with this, the Project is set to publish a book entitled David Ellsworth: The Spirit of Woodturning, featuring a biography (presumably from Edelbrock), short essay (from Adamson), and a selected photo gallery of his works, as well as a special chapter highlighting artists "inspired and influenced by David and his work."